Danaher (NYSE:DHR) Receives New Coverage from Analysts at Barclays

-Barclays started coverage on shares of Danaher (NYSE:DHR) in a research report released on Tuesday, The Fly reports.
-The brokerage issued an overweight rating on the conglomerate’s stock.
+Stock analysts at Barclays initiated coverage on shares of Danaher (NYSE:DHR) in a research report issued on Monday, Benzinga reports.
+The brokerage set an “overweight” rating and a $260.00 price target on the conglomerate’s stock.
+Barclays‘s price objective points to a potential upside of 19.07% from the stock’s current price.

-DHR has been the topic of a number of other research reports.
+DHR has been the subject of a number of other reports.
+The Goldman Sachs Group initiated coverage on shares of Danaher in a research note on Wednesday, December 2nd.
+They issued a “buy” rating and a $250.00 price objective for the company.
+Royal Bank of Canada cut shares of Danaher from an “outperform” rating to a “sector perform” rating and reduced their price objective for the company from $273.00 to $234.00 in a research report on Wednesday, November 25th.
 KeyCorp initiated coverage on shares of Danaher in a research note on Monday, November 9th.
-They set an overweight rating and a $280.00 target price on the stock.
-The Goldman Sachs Group initiated coverage on shares of Danaher in a research note on Wednesday, December 2nd.
-They set a buy rating and a $250.00 target price on the stock.
-Credit Suisse Group raised their target price on shares of Danaher from $260.00 to $264.00 and gave the stock an outperform rating in a research note on Thursday, January 14th.
-Finally, Royal Bank of Canada cut shares of Danaher from an outperform rating to a sector perform rating and decreased their target price for the stock from $273.00 to $234.00 in a research note on Wednesday, November 25th.
-Two investment analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company.
-Danaher has an average rating of Buy and a consensus target price of $233.00.
+They set an “overweight” rating and a $280.00 target price for the company.
+Finally, Credit Suisse Group increased their price objective on shares of Danaher from $260.00 to $264.00 and gave the company an “outperform” rating in a report on Thursday, January 14th.
+Two analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company’s stock.
+Danaher currently has a consensus rating of “Buy” and a consensus target price of $234.80.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, April 30th.
-Investors of record on Friday, March 26th will be issued a $0.21 dividend.
-The ex-dividend date is Thursday, March 25th.
-This is a positive change from Danaher’s previous quarterly dividend of $0.18.
-This represents a $0.84 dividend on an annualized basis and a dividend yield of 0.37%.
-Danaher’s dividend payout ratio (DPR) is 16.29%.

-In related news, SVP Angela S. Lalor sold 6,437 shares of the firm’s stock in a transaction on Friday, February 12th.
+In other news, SVP Angela S. Lalor sold 6,437 shares of Danaher stock in a transaction that occurred on Friday, February 12th.
 The shares were sold at an average price of $244.70, for a total value of $1,575,133.90.
-Following the completion of the transaction, the senior vice president now directly owns 25,148 shares of the company’s stock, valued at $6,153,715.60.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Company insiders own 11.70% of the company’s stock.
+Following the transaction, the senior vice president now owns 25,148 shares of the company’s stock, valued at approximately $6,153,715.60.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Corporate insiders own 11.70% of the company’s stock.

-A number of hedge funds and other institutional investors have recently bought and sold shares of DHR.
-Capital Investment Advisors LLC purchased a new position in Danaher during the third quarter worth $204,000.
-Calton & Associates Inc. boosted its stake in Danaher by 9.4% during the third quarter.
-Calton & Associates Inc. now owns 1,599 shares of the conglomerate’s stock worth $344,000 after buying an additional 137 shares during the period.
-Private Advisor Group LLC boosted its stake in Danaher by 11.5% during the third quarter.
-Private Advisor Group LLC now owns 31,460 shares of the conglomerate’s stock worth $6,390,000 after buying an additional 3,257 shares during the period.
-StrategIQ Financial Group LLC boosted its stake in Danaher by 34.8% during the third quarter.
-StrategIQ Financial Group LLC now owns 5,767 shares of the conglomerate’s stock worth $1,242,000 after buying an additional 1,490 shares during the period.
-Finally, Donaldson Capital Management LLC boosted its stake in Danaher by 88.4% during the third quarter.
-Donaldson Capital Management LLC now owns 2,178 shares of the conglomerate’s stock worth $469,000 after buying an additional 1,022 shares during the period.
-78.00% of the stock is owned by institutional investors.
+A number of institutional investors and hedge funds have recently made changes to their positions in DHR.
+Patron Partners Advisors LLC purchased a new stake in shares of Danaher during the 4th quarter valued at $754,000.
+Jackson Square Capital LLC increased its position in Danaher by 30.4% during the 4th quarter.
+Jackson Square Capital LLC now owns 18,799 shares of the conglomerate’s stock valued at $4,176,000 after buying an additional 4,387 shares in the last quarter.
+Voya Financial Advisors Inc. raised its stake in Danaher by 38.1% in the fourth quarter.
+Voya Financial Advisors Inc. now owns 27,850 shares of the conglomerate’s stock valued at $6,146,000 after buying an additional 7,684 shares during the last quarter.
+FormulaFolio Investments LLC boosted its holdings in Danaher by 31.6% in the fourth quarter.
+FormulaFolio Investments LLC now owns 5,395 shares of the conglomerate’s stock worth $1,198,000 after acquiring an additional 1,294 shares in the last quarter.
+Finally, Norges Bank purchased a new stake in shares of Danaher during the fourth quarter worth about $1,633,545,000.
+Institutional investors own 78.00% of the company’s stock.

 Danaher Company Profile